 Diarrhea is a common occurrence in boarding kennels and occurs for many reasons.
 Most often it is related to stress, change of routine, and change of usual daily environment.
 For cases of minor diarrhea or loose stool we will medicate pets with anti-diarrheal medication.
 If the loose stool continues for more than 24 hours your pet will be examined by a doctor, treated based on the findings, and you will be notified.
 You may be provided with medication to continue giving at home.

 If you have any questions regarding this protocol, please let us know at the time of admittance.

 As an authorized owner or agent of the above pet(s), I have read and understand the regulations above.
 While boarding at the Rhinebeck Animal Hospital, all vets have the right to treat the above pet as they feel necessary for any medical problems that may arise.
 I understand that I accept full financial responsibility for any treatment that need be given.
 I agree to pay additonal fees for optional services listed above.
 I understand that admission and discharge of my pet will occur during regular hospital hours.

 Thank you!
-If you may have any questions or concerns, please do not hesitate to contact us at 845-876-6008, or by e-mail at email@example.com.
-We look forward to seeing your pet!
+If you may have any questions or concerns, please do not hesitate to contact us at 845-876-6008, or by e-mail at firstname.lastname@example.org.
+We look forward to seeing you and your pet!